s427/LAMA/README.md

 Whether or not to fetch mentions (from your notification) and save the corresponding posts.
 Note: after a while, mentions don't have any content any more (probably due to the corresponding post being removed from the instance cache) and therefore LAMA will not save them.
 A message will be written in the log if this happens.

+__"fetch_polls"__
+> Boolean (0 or 1); default value: 1

+Whether or not to fetch the posts containing polls the configured account have taken part of.
+Note: this information only becomes available once the poll has ended, so don't expect ongoing polls to appear in the database.

 __"fetch_linked_posts"__
 > Boolean (0 or 1); default value: 1